yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-alerts-health-check.md

     - Enter the details of the SMTP server to use to send the email notifications, including the server address, port number, the user credentials, and desired security settings.

-1. Use the **Health Check email report interval** field to set how often to send health check email (in minutes).
+    - Use the **Health Check email report interval** field to set how often to send health check email (in minutes).

-1. To only include errors in health check emails, select the **Only include errors in alert emails** option.
+    - To only include errors in health check emails, select the **Only include errors in alert emails** option.

 1. Click **Save**.

 ## Configure maintenance windows

-You can configure maintenance windows during which alerts are snoozed by navigating to **Alert Configurations > Maintenance Windows**.
+You can configure maintenance windows during which alerts are snoozed by navigating to **Admin > Alert Configurations > Maintenance Windows**.

 To show previous completed maintenance windows, select the **Show Completed Maintenance** option.

 To extend an active maintenance window, click **Extend** and select the amount of time.

-To mark the maintenance as completed, modify its parameters, or delete it, by click **Actions** and select one of the options.
+To mark the maintenance as completed, modify its parameters, or delete it, click **Actions** and select one of the options.

 To create a maintenance window, do the following: